Favourite Cafés

 Tea Junction, Hulme End

-Possibly our single most visited café in recent times.
+One of our most visited café over the years.
 All roads lead, eventually, to Hulme End.
-It's changed hands a few times but is always worth a visit.
+It's changed hands a few times but is always worth a visit, especially in summar as there's lots of room outside.

 Herbert's Tea Room, Tissington ///